|

 believe in its ideals.
 And there is not a single warrior here

-who does not love and respect you"
+who does not love and respect you."

-the ground.
 Gimli jumped down after it.

-"Gimli?" said Legolas after a moment.
+"Gimli?" said Legolas, after a moment.
 The dwarf was

 hidden from view.
 "Gimli?
-Are you alright?"
+Are you all right?"

 "Come here lad," cried Gimli.
 "Come and look!"